Ieooo/clash/docs/premium/script.md

 Clash Premium implements the Scripting feature powered by Python3, enableing users to programmatically select policies for the packets with dynamic flexibility.

-You can either controll the entire rule-matching engine with a single Python script, or define a number of shortcuts and use them in companion with the regular rules.
+You can either control the entire rule-matching engine with a single Python script, or define a number of shortcuts and use them in companion with the regular rules.
 This page refers to the first feature, for the latter, see [Script Shortcuts](./script-shortcuts.md).

 ## Scripting the entire rule-matching engine